 The University of Notre Dame is home to a strong and growing community of faculty, students, and staff who are advancing health-related research, scholarship, and policy.
 The Notre Dame Health and Well-being Initiative (HWI) was created to focus current efforts and to seek new opportunities to connect individual research programs to broad, significant, and emerging health-related challenges.

-Through many conversations with faculty and external stakeholders, the HWI Steering Committee found a near universal calling for Notre Dame to commit to improving the health and well-being of the marginalized and underserved.
+Through many conversations with faculty and external stakeholders, we heard a near universal calling for Notre Dame to commit to improving the health and well-being of the marginalized and underserved.
 Additionally, global technological advances, emerging national trends, and the University's unique strengths point toward a Notre Dame focus on home-based and holistic, personalized approaches to serve the marginalized.
 Consistent with the University's research mission, the HWI aims to fulfill this vision by:

 - Discovering, collecting, and creating new understanding, information, insights, methods, and inventions that enable individualized well-being; and

 - Working for the equitable use, distribution, and application of these data, tools, and approaches.

 This vision requires integrative approaches that understand the full range of good health and well-being, including social, physical, spiritual, mental, emotional, and environmental determinants and outcomes.
 Further, its achievement requires increased collaborations with a significant network of clinical, governmental, and industrial partners.

 This vision encompasses a wide range of CHCP activities in research, scholarship and education programs, such as: